A long time ago I bought the multi mark and measuring tool from Kreg, and I am very satisfied with it.

 The finished tool will be 10 by 7 cm.

-So, if you want to make the exact same DIY ruler marking gauge like mine, take a piece of wood that is larger than these dimensions.
+So, if you want to make the exact same DIY ruler marking gauge as mine, take a piece of wood that is larger than these dimensions.

 Don’t worry about the piece is too big, you can still trim later.